CUNY-CL/yoyodyne-pretrained/README.md

 ## Testing

-Given the size of the models, a basic integration test of Yoyodyne Pre-trained exceeds what is feasible without access to reasonably powerful GPU.
+Given the size of the models, a basic integration test of Yoyodyne Pretrained exceeds what is feasible without access to reasonably powerful GPU.
 Thus tests have to be run locally rather than via cloud-based continuous integration systems.
 The integration tests take roughly 30 minutes in total.
 To test the